pexip/os-python2.7/Doc/library/ssl.rst

    .. versionadded:: 2.7.9

-.. method:: SSLSocket.selected_alpn_protocol()

-   Return the protocol that was selected during the TLS handshake.
-If :meth:`SSLContext.set_alpn_protocols` was not called, if the other party does not support ALPN, if this socket does not support any of the client's proposed protocols, or if the handshake has not happened yet, ``None`` is returned.

-   .. versionadded:: 2.7.10

 .. method:: SSLSocket.selected_npn_protocol()

-   Return the higher-level protocol that was selected during the TLS/SSL handshake.
+   Returns the higher-level protocol that was selected during the TLS/SSL handshake.
 If :meth:`SSLContext.set_npn_protocols` was not called, or if the other party does not support NPN, or if the handshake has not yet happened, this will return ``None``.